jason89521/github-repo-search/README.md

 #### `Home`

 In this page, user can type an username to search the repositories.
-If the username exists, this app will redirect user to `/users/{username}/repos`; otherwise, this app will show a dialog to tell user that the username is not found.\
-When typing in the input field, this page will show a recommendation list for best matched users.
+When form is submitted and the search username exists, this page will fetch the list of repositories to the redux store, and then redirect to `users/:username/repos`.

 #### `Repos`

 User in `/users/{username}/repos` will see this page.
 This page will display `{username}` in the top and the repositories list of `{username}`.
 The repositories list will show 10 repositories at first time until user scrolls down to the bottom.
 If the `{username}` has more repositories, then append next 10 repositories to the list.

 #### `Repo`

-In the `Repos` page, if user click the repository's name, this app will redirect user to `/users/{username}/repos/{repo}`, and this component will be mounted on this page.
-In addition to the general information about the repository, this page also shows the files of the repository.
-User can click the name of the repository to open a new tab about the repository in github, or click each file to open a new tab about the file in github.
+Use RTK query to chech fetched data for 5 minutes such that this page will not make a request with the same username and reponame.

 ### `components`